 For example, if you are signed out of your Google Voice app, you might need a verification code to get back in.
 However, you won’t be able to receive this verification code because it will be sent to your Google Voice, which you can’t access.

 Link to set up 2-Step Verification not showing

-If you do not see the link and you are a Google Apps user, you might have to access the 2-Step Verification setup through a special URL.
-It is also possible that your domain administrator has not yet set it up for your organization.
+If you do not see the link and you use an account through your work, school, or other group, you might have to access the 2-Step Verification setup through a special URL.
+It is also possible that your organization hasn't set it up yet.
 Check with your domain administrator to find out.

 More about Google AuthenticatorLearn more about the Google Authenticator open source project.